Braces with Missing Teeth—McMurray, PA · Bethel Park, PA

 Braces for Children with Missing Teeth

-Dr. Cartwright routinely gives children with missing teeth braces because, ideally, orthodontic treatment should start around the age of 7-8, when most children have a mix of primary and permanent teeth (as well as a few spaces).
+Dr. Cartwright and Dr. Palmer routinely give children with missing teeth braces because, ideally, orthodontic treatment should start around the age of 7-8, when most children have a mix of primary and permanent teeth (as well as a few spaces).

 Orthodontics cannot only make a child’s existing teeth straight, but it can also ensure that there is enough space in the mouth for the incoming teeth to erupt properly.
 This can prevent further issues down the road and dramatically shorten a child’s overall treatment time compared to waiting for all of their teeth to come in before starting braces.